GiorgioMeschi/geospatial_tools/README.md

 ```

-# ECAMPLE 1: reproject a raster as reference file and plot it adding 2 shapefiles to the figure
+# EXAMPLE 1: reproject a raster as reference file and plot it adding 2 shapefiles to the figure
 ```python

 import rasterio as rio